Improving GAN Equilibrium by Raising Spatial Awareness: Improving GAN Equilibrium

 As pointed out in the prior works~\cite{stylegan, higan}, the generator in GANs learns image synthesis in a coarse-to-fine manner, where the early layers provide a rough template and the latter layers refine the details.
 To match such a mechanism, we design a hierarchical heatmap sampling algorithm.
 Concretely, we first sample a spatial heatmap with \cref{eq:heatmap-sampling} for the most abstract level (\textit{i.e.}, with the lowest resolution), and derive the heatmaps for other resolutions based on the initial one.
 The number of centers, $n$, and the covariance, $\mathbf{cov}$, adapt accordingly to the feature resolution.

 \textbf{Heatmap Encoding.} We incorporate the spatial heatmaps into $G$ to raise its spatial awareness.
 It generally can be conducted in two ways, via feature concatenation or feature normalization~\cite{adain,spade}.
 We use a spatial encoding layer (SEL), respectively trying these two variants, denoted as SEL$_{\textit{concat}}$ and SEL$_{\textit{norm}}$.
-Specifically, the variant SEL$_{\textit{norm}}$ integrates the hierarchical heatmaps into the per-layer feature maps of $G$ with normalization and denormalization operations, as
+Specifically, inspired by SPADE~\cite{spade}, the variant SEL$_{\textit{norm}}$ integrates the hierarchical heatmaps into the per-layer feature maps of $G$ with normalization and denormalization operations, as

-where $F$ denotes an intermediate feature map produced by $G$, which is with the same resolution as $H$. $\mu(\cdot)$ and $\sigma(\cdot)$ respectively stands for the functions of computing channel-wise mean and standard deviation. $\phi_{\mu}(\cdot)$ and $\phi_{\sigma}(\cdot)$ are two learnable functions, each of which is equipped with a convolutional layer.
-They help extract the spatial information from the heatmap $H$, and inject such information into $F$ to raise the spatial-awareness of $G$.
-The outputs of $\phi_{\mu}(H)$ and $\phi_{\sigma}(H)$ are point-wise, with a shape of $(h, w, 1)$ where $h$ and $w$ are the height and width of the current resolution.
+where $F$ denotes an intermediate feature map produced by $G$, which is with the same resolution as $H$. $\mu(\cdot)$ and $\sigma(\cdot)$ respectively stands for the functions of computing channel-wise mean and standard deviation. $\phi_{\mu}(\cdot)$ and $\phi_{\sigma}(\cdot)$ are two learnable functions, whose outputs are point-wise and with a shape of $(h, w, 1)$.
 Besides, as shown in \cref{Fig:SEL}, we use a residual connection to stabilize the intermediate features.
 If not particularly specified, this paper adopts the variant SEL$_{\textit{norm}}$ since it shows a slightly better performance.

+It is worth noting, although we learn the SEL$_{\textit{norm}}$ architecture from SPADE~\cite{spade}, these two methods are clearly different since SPADE targets at synthesizing images based on a given semantic segmentation mask, whose training requires paired ground-truth data, while our model is trained with completely unlabeled data.
+Meanwhile, SEL$_{\textit{norm}}$ is just a replaceable component of our approach.